yuchen-zhang-essex/DeHate/README.md

 # DeHATE: A Holistic Hateful Video Dataset

+## Ethics Statement

+The videos and data provided for annotation in this project have been sourced from publicly accessible social media platforms in compliance with all applicable laws and regulations.
+The content within these videos does not reflect the opinions, beliefs, or viewpoints of the research group or its members.

+This dataset is intended solely for research purposes and must be treated with strict confidentiality.
+Annotators are prohibited from downloading, saving, or disseminating any part of the data in any form.
+Any breach of this policy will be considered a violation of project terms and may result in legal consequences.
+No personally identifiable information is included, and all procedures align with relevant legal and ethical standards.

+---

 **DeHATE** is a large-scale multimodal dataset for the detection and localization of explicit and implicit hate in short-form videos.
 The dataset comprises over 6,000 annotated videos collected from TikTok and BitChute, spanning six social groups, with fine-grained segment-level labels.

 This repository contains: